-There are so many memorial verses to choose that loved ones may feel a bit bewildered about where to start.
-A few things loved ones may want to keep in mind however are the departed’s interests, goals in life, values, and the endearing qualities that where in his soul.
+Its needless to say that writing a memorial verse for a loved one can be difficult task for grieving family members to undergoe.
+There are so many memorial verses to choose that individuals or families may feel a bit bewildered about where to start.
+While that is so, there are many ways that one could go about capturing ideas to create a sentimental and heartfelt verse.
+To begin with, a few things one may want to keep in mind are the departed’s interests, goals in life, values, and the endearing qualities that where in his or her soul.

-Many, in a variety of religions, will choose memorial verses from their scriptures, such as the Bible, the Quran, the Bhagavad Gita, or the Tao.
+Many, in a variety of religions, will choose verses from scriptures, such as the Bible, the Quran, the Bhagavad Gita, or the Tao, in order to create a comforting verse for a funeral or memorial service.
 These can give the bereaved comfort that the departed is not really gone, but lives for all eternity with God.
 They also allow them to talk about the deceased’s relationship with his creator, and encourage others to learn from the example that he set out.
 Another advantage to these kinds of memorial verses is that there are likely many hymns available to compliment this expression.

 The less religious might consider some of the poetry of Lord Byron, William Blake, T.S.
 Eliot, or Robert Frost for their memorial verses.
 Any of these would be a great way to sum up a life well lived, and give the living a chance to express their love for the departed.
 These too can be complimented by a powerful song, such as “Imagine,” “Time After Time,” or “Goodnight My Love (Lullaby).”
 Any of these will capture the affection a loved one had in his heart towards the deceased.